Markel Group (MKL)

 5. Revenue Growth

-Big picture, insurers generate revenue from three key sources.
-The first is the core business of underwriting policies.
-The second source is income from investing the “float” (premiums collected upfront not yet paid out as claims) in assets such as fixed-income assets and equities.
-The third is fees from various sources such as policy administration, annuities, or other value-added services.
-Over the last five years, Markel Group grew its revenue at a mediocre 7.5% compounded annual growth rate.
-This was below our standard for the insurance sector and is a poor baseline for our analysis.
+Insurance companies generate revenue three ways.
+The first is the core insurance business itself, represented in the income statement as premiums earned.
+The second source is investment income from investing the “float” (premiums collected but not yet paid out as claims) in assets such as fixed-income assets and equities.
+The third is fees from policy administration, annuities, and other value-added services.
+Luckily, Markel Group’s revenue grew at an impressive 11.2% compounded annual growth rate over the last five years.
+Its growth beat the average insurance company and shows its offerings resonate with customers.

 6. Net Premiums Earned

-Markel Group’s net premiums earned has grown at a 9.3% annualized rate over the last five years, slightly better than the broader insurance industry and faster than its total revenue.
+Markel Group’s net premiums earned has grown at a 9.2% annualized rate over the last five years, slightly better than the broader insurance industry but slower than its total revenue.

 7. Combined Ratio